MawLr/samu-site/content/the-rising-issue-of-neo-paganism.md

 Are we supposed to believe that our neo-pagan colleagues "favor ethnic religions", or advocate for "blood and soil" and the like, but yet can borrow the faith of India?
-Would our hyper Calvinist great grandparents truly appreciate communing our faith with that of India, and our forefathers who fought at Bloor River, Majuba and the battle of Spioen Kop in particular?
+Would our hyper Calvinist great grandparents truly appreciate communing our faith with that of India, and our forefathers who fought at Blood River, Majuba and the battle of Spioen Kop in particular?
 Could these faiths perhaps be our roots, and those roots that carried our families on the great trek in particular?

 ### Where did these ideas come from?